fsaresh/fsaresh.github.io/content/posts/career/interviewer-guidance/index.md

 # Interviewer resources
 As you work with your transitioned-out team member, bear in mind that being critical and giving effective feedback can be awkward in the moment, but it can help give them insight into habits they didn’t know were harming their performance, whether on their resume, technical interview skills, behavioral interviewing skills, or elsewhere.
+That said, your former team member is likely in a very vulnerable state and reaching out to begin with takes a lot of courage and humility, so kindness and tact need to come first.

 ## Scheduling
 Helping out your ex-teammate is a noble endeavor, but scheduling is often difficult.
 It can be awkward for them to ask for help on brushing up on these skills, so making it as approachable as possible is helpful.

 Personally, I prefer to set up a Calendly (or other scheduling tool) link such that they can select a time that works for you.
+It also reinforces the story that this isn't just a catch-up call but instead carries a purpose.

 - These tools typically play nice with your personal calendar (if you wish to integrate it) such that they only leave bookable time slots open if they aren’t already taken by personal events.